 Why should I rent a safe deposit box?

-It is a convenient place to store important items that would be difficult or impossible to replace.
+It is a convenient place to store important and valuable items.
 The safe deposit box also offers privacy (only you know what is inside) and security.
 Although many people like to keep valuables close by in a safe or file cabinet at home or in the office, these places probably are not as resistant to fire, water or theft.
 Also, some insurance companies charge lower insurance premiums on valuables kept in a bank's safe deposit box instead of at home.

 What items should go into a safe deposit box?